meteorologopazzo/meteorologopazzo/README.md

 - 👋 Hi, I’m @meteorologopazzo , alias for Alessandro Storer
 - 👀 I’m interested in Meteorology, Clouds and Flight
-- 🌱 I’m currently learning how to do good research working in [Claudia Pasquero's team](https://sites.google.com/unimib.it/pasquero/home?authuser=0) as part of a research grant I have been awarded after completing the Master
+- 🌱 I worked in [Claudia Pasquero's amazing team](https://sites.google.com/unimib.it/pasquero/home?authuser=0) as part of a research grant I have been awarded after completing the MSc.
-- I am slowly learning how to use GitHub, for now I am keeping track of changes to PPT presentations and some codes
+- I am now a PhD student at MPI-Met in Hamburg in the [Scale Interaction Modelling](https://mpimet.mpg.de/en/research/department-climate-physics/scale-interaction-modeling) research group